TPM training - Total Maintenance

 - Occupational safety and environmental protection

-- Work efficiency in the office
+- Efficiency in the office

-- Stages of implementing TPM
+- Steps in the implementation of TPM

 TPM training enables participants to acquire practical skills in maintenance management, loss identification and elimination, and the implementation of work standards.
 Through on-the-job workshops, participants learn how to effectively apply TPM principles in their organization, leading to increased efficiency and reduced costs.